 - Arrange your finances.

 - Stick to it.

 Arrange your finances.

 Properly arranged finances make it much easier to glide through a rough market by buffering and hedging your overall downside exposure.
 Here are four major steps to help get your finances in order.

 An emergency fund is usually one of the highest priority goals we recommend customers have, and we believe it should be invested conservatively.
 A bond-heavy portfolio does a better job than cash at preserving the real value of your wealth.

-One reason it’s important to have an emergency fund is because it gives you peace of mind when longer term, higher risk portfolios are more affected by a market drop.
+One reason it’s important to have an emergency fund is because it helps gives you peace of mind when longer term, higher risk portfolios are more affected by a market drop.
 If you need to make a withdrawal from your emergency fund, you’ll be able to access it since it’s invested conservatively and is less likely to experience an extreme loss than a fund invested in a more aggressive allocation.